Timbal5p/frontpagetotext-backend/README.md

+# frontpagetotext-backend
+the backend for frontpage to text, a scratch project

 > [!WARNING]
 > Remember that this is still in Beta, so expect things to break

 > [!NOTE]
 > This was made using scratchattach.
 Check it out [here](https://github.com/TimMcCool/scratchattach/)
-# scratch_python_server_code_timbal5p
-a repo for the python scripts that run on the server for my scratch projects

 # How to use
 If you want to use the code, follow the steps below: